ericwbailey/ericwbailey.website/source/published/css-tricks-could-be-a-co-op.md

 I owe a lot of [my professional identity and success](https://css-tricks.com/authors/) to CSS-Tricks.

 CSS-Tricks repeatedly gave me the opportunity to write for them.
-In doing so, they helped to both **socialize and normalize accessibility as a mainstream frontend concern**.
+In doing so, the immense popularity and huge reach of the publication helped to both **socialize and normalize accessibility as a mainstream frontend concern**.
 I’m deeply thankful to them for this.

 The team was also a joy to work with, notably [Geoff Graham](https://geoffgraham.me/).
 He’s a mensch, and one of the nicest people you can interact with in the frontend web space.